WHOIGit/PhytO-ARM/super-sipper-documentation.md

 Example output:
 ```
 hablab@papi2:~/PhytO-ARM$ curl http://localhost:8098
-{"commitHash": "No hash", "sampleLocation": "G", "sampleDepth": "4.0", "sampleTime": "2025-01-01 12:00:00", "sampleMethod": "IFCB", "defaultOnlyExample": "static_value"}
+{"location": "G", "depth": "4.0", "time": "2025-01-01 12:00:00", "method": "IFCB"}
 ```
-If the metadata is publishing default values instead of correct sample information, confirm that the topic paths are correct in the webnode section of the config file.

-Correct format: /arm_sipper/sample_metadata/depth where 'depth' can be replaced with any metadata field created in the arm_sipper section of the config file.
+The web node automatically discovers and publishes all metadata fields defined in the `arm_sipper.samples[].metadata` sections.
+Only the metadata fields from the currently active sample will be shown - when switching samples, fields not present in the new sample are automatically removed from the response.

 To follow along with the super-sipper sequence, users can re-attach to the PhytO-ARM tmux window: